jeanarose/README-generator/README.md

 [![license: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 README Generator is a command-line application designed to create a professional README that displays user input.
 When a user runs index.js using NodeJS, they are prompted with a series of input questions that account for the README content.
 When the user answers a question, the answer is displayed in the README in the corresponding section.
+This application is useful for developers by quickly and easily generating a quality README for any project.

 The following technologies were used to make README Generator function as expected:
 * Modules